Note the pipe operator in this

 and end times of the existing path.
 Note this highlights that the vector

-of times passed to sim()
+of times passed to sim() need not be sorted: (non-standard)

 sorting of required times is handled by the package to ensure robustness